So you want to explore the Top End?

 Do the Top End

-We really do have the best winters in Australia!
+The Top End really does have the best winters in Australia!

 Slow down, dress down.
 The pace in the Top End has a ‘no rush’ feel about it.